Discography

 growing wave of West African acoustic pop.'

-Eyre, Afropop Worldwide July 2006
+Banning Eyre, Afropop Worldwide July 2006

-"Prince Diabate is one of the most exciting
+"Prince Diabate is one of the most exciting kora

-music and his own compositions, and is very interested in fusing traditional
+and his own compositions, and is very interested in fusing traditional

 music with modern ideas without having the modern elements dominate.